Clarion, Iowa: Religion

-There are several churches in Clarion including First United Methodist Church, First Lutheran Church, St. John's Catholic Church, Clarion Church of Christ, United Presbyterian Church, United Church of Christ Congregational, The Dwelling Place, and the Lighthouse Church of the Nazarene.
+There are several churches in Clarion including First Methodist Church, First Lutheran Church, St. John's Catholic Church, Clarion Church of Christ, United Presbyterian Church, United Church of Christ Congregational, The Dwelling Place, and the Lighthouse Church of the Nazarene.
 First Lutheran Church shares a pastor with the First Lutheran Church in Dows.
 St. John's Catholic Church is part of the Holy Family Cluster, which includes catholic churches in Clarion, Eagle Grove, and Belmond.
 Two churches are located in Holmes, an unincorporated community five miles west of Clarion, including Holmes Evangelical Lutheran Church and Holmes Baptist Church.
 Immanuel Lutheran Church (Lutheran Church–Missouri Synod) is located 6 miles east of Clarion.
-There are several faith based groups for people of all ages in Clarion as well, including CHICKS (Christ's Hands Influence Confidence, Kindness, and Self-Control) girls' non-denominational youth group, G3 (Glory Goes to God) that is a middle school boys' youth group, Iron Men ecumenical community men's study group, Marys and Marthas ecumenical women's service group, SHINE (girls 4th-5th grade group), Hiz Kidz (ecumenical after school program), among others.

 Economy

 Downtown

-Clarion's downtown features several buildings built in the 19th century.
+Clarion's downtown features many buildings built in the 19th century.
 The center of the business district is the Wright County Courthouse, listed on the National Register of Historic Places.
-Plans are currently underway to renovate the courtroom to both modernize the facility and restore some of the original architecture.
+The courthouse is underway to renovate the courtroom to both modernize the facility and restore some of the original architecture.